 - The rise of the weaponized AI propaganda machine ..
 2017-02

 - Sam Altman: The Merge ..
 2017-12

-What is the top question for a young billionaire these days? - "Where is the battle arena for the ultimate jackpot?"
+This is the top question for a young billionaire: "Where is the battle arena for the ultimate jackpot?"

-- or to be an instrument to control people.
+- to be an instrument to control people.